Freshmen Requirements & Deadlines

 Admission to USF is more competitive than ever, but the process of applying is not difficult.
-Each applicant is considered individually, taking into account grades, rigor of curriculum and standardized test scores.
+We consider each applicant individually, taking into account grades, rigor of curriculum and standardized test scores.
 Learn more about how to apply, application deadlines and admission requirements.

 Apply early!
-Admissions decisions are made on a rolling basis beginning in October as applications are completed and all supporting documents are received.
-You may apply as early as August of your senior year.
-Freshman applications are considered for the Spring, Summer and Fall semesters.
+Admissions decisions are made on a rolling basis beginning in late Fall as applications are completed and all supporting documents are received.
+You may apply as early as July of your senior year.
+Freshman applications are considered for the spring, summer and fall semesters.

 Summer/Fall Semester Start

-- January 1 – Priority deadline for financial aid consideration
+- January 1 – Priority deadline for financial aid consideration.
+Submit your application by this date to be considered for the most types of aid possible.

-- January 15 – Application completion deadline for students to qualify for admissions scholarships
+- January 15 – Application completion deadline for admissions scholarships.
+Submit your application and all supporting documents by this date to be automatically considered for valuable admissions scholarships.

 Spring Semester Start